 - Type Ci EU/EFTA: (residence permit with gainful employment) is for members of foreign embassies/consulates and relatives of workers of inter-governmental organizations.

 Can EU/EFTA citizens work in Switzerland?

 If you’re going to work in Switzerland for up to three months per calendar year, you must register online at least eight days before starting.
 You don’t have to register if you’ll be working for less than eight days, unless you work in certain categories of work, for example, in construction or as an itinerant worker where registration is always compulsory.

 Working in Switzerland for longer than three months

 If you’re going to be working for more than three months, then you don’t use the registration procedure.
 You’ll need to apply for a residence permit anyway, and that will double as your work permit.
-If you’re from Bulgaria, Croatia or Romania you need to get a separate work permit (see below), so you’ll need to either have a job organized or be looking for one.
+If you’re from Bulgaria, Croatia, or Romania, you must get a separate work permit.
+You’ll need to either have a job organized or be looking for one.

-You need to apply for your permit within 14 days of your arrival in Switzerland – and before you actually start work – through your cantonal migration and labor market authorities in your place of residence.
+You need to apply for your permit within 14 days of your arrival in Switzerland before you start work.
+Do this at your cantonal migration and labor market authorities in your place of residence.

 You’ll need to present:

 - a copy of the lease/rental agreement for your home